 - For days: A zero-waste philosophy using recyclable textiles, you can return your apparel, which will then be used to create new pieces.

-- Backbeat Co: Ethically sourced and organic, low impact textiles shipped in plastic-free, compostable packaging.
+- Backbeat Co: Ethically sourced and organic, low-impact textiles shipped in plastic-free, compostable packaging.

-- Chloe: B Corporation with goal for 2025 to use 90% lower impact materials across all collections.
+- Chloe: B Corporation with a goal for 2025 to use 90% lower impact materials across all collections.

 Examples of Successful Rewilded Fashion Collections

 In March 2022, fashion powerhouse Chloe incorporated rewilding into their Fall/Winter 2022 collection.
-Set in a greenhouse, the show featured stripped-down, unadorned tailored pieces created using an earthy palette.
+Set in a greenhouse, the show featured stripped-down, simple tailored pieces created using an earthy palette.
 The words “landscape catastrophes” versus “landscape successes” were hand-painted onto accessories, the sales of which will help indigenous women in the Amazon.

 What Are the Current Challenges of Wilding in the Fashion Industry?

 Shein is so popular it’s now a multi-billion dollar brand.
 Its cheap clothing is bought and shipped worldwide.
 Its impact on the environment is devastating.
-The brand encourages single-use, meaning that an individual buys an item, wears it once, then puts it in the garbage.
+The brand encourages single-use, meaning that an individual purchases an item, wears it once, then puts it in the garbage.

-Trying to get consumers to shift away from instant, low-cost gratification is tough.
+Getting consumers to shift away from instant, low-cost gratification is tough.
 People are reluctant to spend more on quality, long-lasting pieces.
 This is what ethical fashion needs to overcome.